Here's how to make a reservation for your bike online for French trains.

-It's important to note that to reserve a space for your bike on French trains via the official SNCF channel you need to use the FRENCH version of the SNCF website.
-If you use the the UK/English site, you can buy regular seats but you will need to phone up to tag your bike onto the reservation.
+It's important to note that to reserve a space for your bike on French trains via the official SNCF channel you need to use the FRENCH version of the SNCF website (not the UK/US site, though the two were in any case being merged in 2018 and the French site was becoming multilingual).

 (Note the design of the website/colours may have changed but the logistics are roughly the same).